Asymptotic-Type Dimension Bounds through Combinatorial Approaches: Preliminaries

 \begin{proof} For every $R > r$, there exists a unique positive integer $n$ such that $2^{n-1}r < R \leq 2^n r$.
 For any $x \in X$, the doubling condition implies that $B_R(x)$ can be covered by at most $N^{n+1}$ balls of radius $r/2$.
 Clearly, each ball of radius $r/2$ can contain at most one element of $T$.
-It follows that
+Therefore,

-This estimate is independent of $x$ and $T$, so the claimed result follows from its definition. \end{proof}
+This estimate is independent of $x$ and $T$, so the final conclusion follows from the definition of $\rho(X)$. \end{proof}

 Again, taking $R=M$ in the previous proof we immediately obtain the following.